cnnrbrn/react-content/module-1/lesson-3.md

 ### Optional videos

-These videos are from the CSS Frameworks that you revisit if you want:
+These videos are from the CSS Frameworks that you can revisit if you want:

 -   <a href="https://vimeo.com/434881041/d81ed48eda" target="_blank">Introduction to React Bootstrap</a>
 -   <a href="https://vimeo.com/437446618/5959c93d64" target="_blank">Introduction to React Bootstrap Part 2</a>